Shop-Eat-Stay

 just how much fun you'll have exploring OldMadison...Shop-Eat-Stay.
 You will enjoy our coffee, art, our magnificent riverfront and of coures our friendly people.

 Madison is located in Southeastern Indiana on the north bank of the Ohio River at mile 557.6, 46 miles upstream from Louisville Ky, and 88 miles downstream from Cincinnati, Ohio.
+90 miles south from Indianapolis the state capitol.

 You will find on this site a comprehensive informational tourist and visitor's guide to Madison, her business interests, her unsurpassed surrounding wonders, and her beauties of nature.